Shilpa Shinde MMS Leak Controversy: Hina Khan & Rocky Slam Shilpa For Sharing Adult Video On Twitter

 The BJGPH actress wrote, "Thank u 🙏🏻Jo mujhe support Kar rahe Hain.
 Those who think am wrong, where were u, when such wrong videos made viral. अपने defence मैं कुछ नहीं बोल सकती क्या?
 Media took no time in making it viral that time, where r they today?
 Thanks SM for giving me platform to speak the truth." - (sic)

-What do you think - did Shilpa did a right thing to share the link (to prove her innocence)?
+What do you think - did Shilpa did a right thing by sharing the link (to prove her innocence)?
 Hit the comment box to share your views.

 Latest TRP Ratings: Colors TV Drops Down; Kumkum & Kundali Bhagya Tops; Ishqbaaz Back On TRP Race